taro-nakajima/NMschool_2021_handson_HRC_day1/README.md

 * Neutron Brillouin scattering on SrRuO<sub>3</sub>
     - https://www.nature.com/articles/ncomms11788

-##Section 4: Procedures of neutron inelastic scattering experiment.
+## Section 4: Procedures of neutron inelastic scattering experiment.
-    1. How to make a plan for an inelastic scattering experiment.
+### 4-1.
+How to make a plan for an inelastic scattering experiment.
-    2. How to determine an appropriate incident energy (TOF diagram)
+### 4-2.
+How to determine the incident energy energy (How a Fermi chopper works).
-    3. Multi-Ei method.
-    4. _Q-E_ trajectories in a 2D reciprocal lattice space (single crystal).

 ### Problem 1:
 Calculate a phase offset for the target _E_<sub>i</sub>.

 [gnuplot script for problem 1](/problem1/plot_TOF_diagram_single.txt).

+3. Multi-Ei method.
+4. _Q-E_ trajectories in a 2D reciprocal lattice space (single crystal).

 ### Problem 2:
 Calculate other Eis when the target Ei of 160 meV is obtained by rotating the Fermi chopper with a frequency of 200 Hz. gnuplot script